Tanvijain1245/Tanvijain1245/README.md

 - 👋 Hi, I’m Tanvi jain
 - I have a bachlor's degree in civil engineering and master's degree in project management
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ..
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me jaintanvi1245@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: ...